Ben Lewin

-Ben Lewin (born 1946) is an Australian director.
+Ben Lewin (born 1946) is an Australian film and television director.
+He has also written the screenplays for some of his films.

 Early life and education

 Ben Lewin was born in Poland.
 As a child, he emigrated with his family to Melbourne, Australia.
-At the age of six, he contracted polio which has caused him to use crutches for the rest of his life.
+At the age of six, he contracted polio, which resulted in his having to use crutches for the rest of his life.
 Lewin attended the University of Melbourne where he studied law.

 In 1971, he left his job as a barrister in Australia after being given a scholarship to study film at National Film and Television School in England.
-After school, Lewin remained in England where he worked in television.
+After school, Lewin remained in England, where he worked in television.

 Work in film

 Lewin has since made feature films in Australia, England, France, and America.
-Some of his notable films are The Dunera Boys (1985), Georgia (1988), The Favour, the Watch and the Very Big Fish (1991), and The Sessions (2012), for which he also wrote the screenplay, based on an essay by Mark O'Brien.
+Some of his notable films are The Dunera Boys (1985), Georgia (1988), and The Favour, the Watch and the Very Big Fish (1991).

+Lewin gained further notice for writing and directing the romantic comedy film Lucky Break (1994), released outside of Australia as Paperback Romance.
+It was a critical success in Australia and launched/revived the careers of Gia Carides and Rebecca Gibney, the latter of whom was nominated for the AACTA Award for Best Supporting Actress by the Australian Film Institute for her performance in the film.

+He wrote and directed The Sessions (2012), adapted from an essay by American poet Mark O'Brien about working with a sex surrogate partner to deal with his paralysis.